-That the Board of Public Utilities recommend the City Council:
+That the Utility Services, Land Use, and Energy Development Committee recommend the City Council:

-- 1. Approve Work Order No. 1611216 in the amount of \$1,150,000 for the development of a Citywide Streetlight LED Conversion Program; - 2.
+- 1. Approve Work Order No. 1611216 in the amount of \$1,150,000 for the development of a City-wide Streetlight LED Conversion Program; - 2.
 Approve the Professional Services Agreement with Design Services Inc. dba Benya Burnett Consultancy of Davis California, for the development of a City-wide Streetlight LED Conversion Program in the amount of \$855,290; - 3.
-Approve the Permissible Use of Greenhouse Gas Allowance Value and Proceeds Policy ("Policy") as reflected in this report; - 4.
-Authorize the City Manager, or his designee, to make changes to the Policy in accordance with the goals of Assembly Bill 32, as enacted in 2006, for the benefit of Riverside's retail electric ratepayers; and - 5.
+Approve the Permissible Use of Greenhouse Gas Allowance Value and Proceeds Policy ("Policy") as reflected in this report;

+- 4. Authorize the City Manager, or his designee, to make changes to the Policy in accordance with the goals of Assembly Bill 32, as enacted in 2006, for the benefit of Riverside's retail electric ratepayers; and - 5.
 Authorize the City Manager, or his designee, to attest and file the annual Electric Distribution Utility Use of Allocated Allowance Form with the California Air Resources Board.